samlatif-uk/bill-unattended-test/README.md

 ## Task

-To display a customer's Sky bill
+To display a customer's bill

 ## Requirements